Home Contents Index Member Center Download Collect! Users Help

 Sending Your File To Letter Service

-Now you should be ready to send your data to the Letter Service Bureau.
+Now you should be ready to send your data to your Letter Service provider by the method agreed upon between yourselves and your provider.

 Top of page.